 Including the impairment of soil-to-leaf water transport will improve predictions of stomatal conductance during drought conditions.
 Many biomes contain a diversity of plant stomatal strategies during water stress.

 Ecosystem models rely on empirical relationships to predict stomatal responses to changing environmental conditions, but these are not well tested during drought conditions.
-A team from the University of Utah, in conjunction with NGEE-Tropics compiled datasets of stomatal conductance and leaf water potential for 34 woody plant species that span global forest biomes.
+Scientists from the University of Utah, in conjunction with the Next-Generation Ecosystem Experiments (NGEE)–Tropics project, compiled datasets of stomatal conductance and leaf water potential for 34 woody plant species that span global forest biomes.
 They tested how well three major stomatal models and a recently proposed model predicted measured stomatal conductance.
-They found that current models consistently over predicted stomatal conductance during dry conditions whereas the recently proposed model, which includes loss of hydraulic transport capacity, improved predictions compared to current models, particularly during droughts.
+They found that current models consistently overpredicted stomatal conductance during dry conditions, whereas the recently proposed model, which includes loss of hydraulic transport capacity, improved predictions compared to current models, particularly during droughts.
 These results also show that many biomes contain a diversity of plant stomatal strategies during water stress.
 Such improvements in stomatal simulation will help to predict the response of ecosystems to future climate extremes.

 William R. L. Anderegg